Java DSL cheatsheet

 emitJson("org.acme.newsletter.review.required", CriticAgentReview.class),

-// 4) Wait human review; adapt multi-event collection -> single event
+// 4) Wait for human review; transform the raw event collection into a single result

 listen("waitHumanReview", toOne("org.acme.newsletter.review.done"))